Table of Contents

 Healthy skin begins on the inside.

 Your skin is an organ comprised of different types of cells.
 Nourishing every cell is the result of numerous complex systems required to remove, complex, and deliver nutrients to every cell throughout your mind and body.
-This is accomplished inside your body.
+This is carried out inside your body by a variety of nutrient transporters.
 You do not nourish your body with topical applications of every nutrient.
 Healthy nutrition, specific to your needs, is a key component for healthy skin.

 Healthy skin is the result of numerous factors.